chvvkumar/PiSQM/README.md

 # PiSQM - Sky Quality Meter for Raspberry Pi

-Automated sky brightness monitoring system using the TSL2591 light sensor with MQTT telemetry and Home Assistant integration.
+Automated sky brightness monitoring system using the TSL2591 light sensor and INA260 power sensor with MQTT telemetry and Home Assistant integration.

 ## Overview

 PiSQM measures sky brightness in magnitudes per square arcsecond (MPSAS) using a TSL2591 digital light sensor.
 The system features adaptive auto-ranging for measurements from daylight conditions to dark sky readings (~22 MPSAS).
+It also monitors power consumption using an INA260 sensor.
 Measurements are published via MQTT with automatic Home Assistant discovery support.

 Inspired by [rabssm/Radiometer](https://github.com/rabssm/Radiometer).